-A conjunction is formed by placing the operator && between two conditions, each of which is either simple or compound.
-There must be at least one space on either side of the && operator.
+A conjunction is formed by placing the operator AND between two conditions, each of which is either simple or compound.

-Example: jessica.isNet(RIGHT) && jessica.isNet(LEFT) This example means: "There are nets to the right and left of jessica".
+Example: jessica.isNet(RIGHT) AND jessica.isNet(LEFT)

+This example means: "There are nets to the right and left of jessica".